-Writing in the National Post, Macdonald-Laurier Institute author Philip Cross picks apart a recent survey from the United Way of Toronto that claims a high level of inequality in Canada’s largest city.
+Writing in the National Post, Macdonald-Laurier Institute author Philip Cross picks apart a

 “The report ultimately is an unappetizing mix of anecdotes, unjustified extrapolations and bad statistical analysis, all strung together by a flimsy storyline that tries to justify social engineering as evidence-based”, he writes.